Kashmiri handicrafts: Pashmina or Kar Amir

-Do-Shalla
+Do-Shala

-The Emperor Akbar was a great admirer of the shawls of Kashmir.
-It was he who began the fashion of wearing them in duplicate, sewn back to back, so that the under surfaces of the shawls were never seen.
+Emperor Akbar was a great admirer of Kashmiri shawls.
+It was he who began the fashion of wearing two shawls, sewn back to back, so that the under surfaces of the shawls were never seen.
 During that time the most desired shawls were those worked in gold and silver thread or shawls with border ornamented with fringes of gold, silver and silk thread.

-The Do-shala, as the name designates ("two-shawl"), are always sold in pairs, there being many varieties of them.
+The Do-shala, as the name designates ("two-shawls"), are always sold in pairs, there being many varieties of them.
 In the Khali-matan the central field is quite plain and without any ornamentation.

 Kani Shawl

 Kani shawl is another type of Kashmir shawl originating from the Kanihama area of Kashmir.
-It is one of the oldest handicraft of Kashmir.
+It is one of the oldest handicrafts of Kashmir.
 This craft has been a part of the valley since the time of Mughals.
 The shawls are woven from pashmina yarn.

 Carpets, rugs and mats

 Carpets are said to have originated from the oases and villages of Central Asia.
 The carpet weaving became a gift of these trading caravans to Kashmir.
-Kashmir produces several varieties of handmade, handknotted floor coverings items such as carpets and rugs.
+Kashmir produces several varieties of handmade, handknotted floor coverings such as carpets and rugs.
 Another widely used way to produce carpets was and is by the felting of wool.

 Namda

 Namda is a traditional Kashmiri carpet produced by felting wool instead of weaving woollen threads.
-Wool that comes directly from the fleece of living sheep, is being sorted out, cleaned, dyed and than many layers are mingled together, soaped and felted.
-Later the rug is decorated with chain stitch Aari embroidery with contrasting dyed threads.
+Wool that comes directly from the fleece of living sheep, is being sorted out, cleaned, dyed and then many layers are mingled together, soaped and felted.
+Later, the rug is decorated with chain stitch Aari embroidery with contrasting dyed threads.
 Or decoreated with pieces of feIt.

-Nomadic farming tribes of the Central Asian steppes and mountains knew the technique of felting already in the late Iron age and felted carpets are still part of the culture of countries such as Kirgizstan, Kazakhstan, Uzbekistan, Mongolia, parts of Pakistan, and Turkey.
-In India, the namda became popular during the time of the Mughal emperor Akbar (1556-1605).
+Nomadic farming tribes of the Central Asian steppes and mountains knew the technique of felting already in the late Iron Age and felted carpets are still part of the culture of countries such as Kirgyzstan, Kazakhstan, Uzbekistan, Mongolia, parts of Pakistan, and Turkey.
+In India, the namda became popular during the time of the Mughal emperor Akbar (1556–1605).
 It is said that he was so much impressed by a namda given as a present to shield his horse from the cold, that the emperor granted the namda-maker, Nubi large swathes of land.

-The Ministry of Skill Development and Entrepreneurship is promoting the craft, expecting to benefit the over 2,000 artisans of the 30 namda clusters from Kashmir.
+The Ministry of Skill Development and Entrepreneurship is promoting the craft, expecting to benefit over 2,000 artisans of the 30 namda clusters from Kashmir.

 Qaleen

 Qaleen (Kaleen, Kalin, قالین) is a type of hand knotted piled carpet.
 It is a product of Kashmiri handicraft, these are handknotted intricately designed piled carpets made with wool or silk.
-Sultan Zain-ul-Abidin king Budshah introduced "Kal baffi" craft (hand knotted carpets) from Persia to Kashmir in 15th century.
-Sultan brought carpet weavers from Persia and central Asia in to Kashmir to train the local inhabitants.
+Sultan Zain-ul-Abidin introduced "Kal baffi" craft (hand knotted carpets) from Persia to Kashmir in 15th century.
+Sultan brought carpet weavers from Persia and Central Asia in to Kashmir to train the local inhabitants.